 Director of ‘Insuring Futures’ Programme

-Helen is Director of ‘Insuring Futures' at the Chartered Insurance Institute, leading the ‘Insuring Women's Futures' programme to improve the financial resilience, independence & security of women across society.
+Helen is Director of ‘Insuring Futures' at the Chartered Insurance Institute, leading the ‘Insuring Women's Futures' programme to improve the financial resilience, independence and security of women across society.

 Helen started her career in the Government's European Fast Stream graduate programme, having graduated with a degree in Economics and Politics from the University of Leeds and Pennsylvania State University in the USA.